BDC Hamburger Icon

 Open row

 Although these contracts are intended to help employers recoup costly training expenses if a new employee resigns soon after receiving company-sponsored training, a training repayment agreement can also have negative and scary consequences, like forcing low-wage workers to stay in a role out of financial necessity.
 Plus, there is an ongoing debate on whether these provisions should even be legal.
-Below, we break down everything to know about this TRAP.
+Below, we break down everything you need to know about this TRAP.

 What is a training repayment agreement provision (TRAP)?

 A training repayment agreement provision, also referred to as a training agreement, a training reimbursement agreement or a training clawback, is a type of employment contract that asserts an employer will cover the cost for an employee to receive work-related training in exchange for the individual’s continued employment.
 If the employee leaves the company before a designated time, they are responsible for repaying the business for the cost of their training.
-TRAP fees and enforcement periods vary based on the employer, but they typically work on a sliding scale.
+TRAP fees and enforcement periods vary by employer, but they typically work on a sliding scale.

 What’s an example of a TRAP?